GonzaloGC/results-summary-component-main/README.md

 - Frontend Mentor - [@GonzaloGC](https://www.frontendmentor.io/profile/GonzaloGC)
 - Twitter - [@gonzaloelias](https://twitter.com/gonzaloelias)

-### Licencia
+### License
-- Este proyecto está licenciado bajo la Licencia MIT.
-Consulta el archivo LICENSE para obtener más detalles.
+- This project is licensed under the MIT License.
+Please see the LICENSE file for more details.